memgraph/docs/mage/query-modules/cpp/create.md

 ### `node(labels, properties)`

-Provides a more flexible way of creating nodes than Cypher’s CREATE clause.
+Provides a more flexible way of creating nodes than Cypher’s CREATE clause by allowing labels and properties to be extracted as results of other procedures and sent as a list or map.

 #### Input: